BoraxKid/SmartEverything-UltraSonic-Sensor-Sigfox/README.md

 ```
 The dots are printed while the message is being processed.
 When `OK` is printed, your message has been sent to Sigfox, else `KO` will be printed.

+The message sent is either `0` or `1`, as ASCII char, so 30 or 31 if converted to hex.